imr4n4lif/weather-station-iot/readme.md

 # Weather Station

-Reads temperature, humidity, and rain level and sends the data live to the Arduino IoT Cloud.
+Reads temperature, humidity, and rain level, displays them on an LCD screen, and sends the data live to the Arduino IoT Cloud.

 ---